 Godamn – You remember it.

 I didn’t see that actually, I didn’t notice those details, but there was a lot of people in general.
-There was probably 500 people or something in that show.
+There were probably 500 people or something in that show.

 If I remember right, after the tour Infernal Majesty never ever made it to Europe again?